-His research interest is in neuroimaging and molecular changes after acute ischemic strokes, ethnic relation and prevalence of carotid atherosclerosis.
+His research interest is in neuroimaging and molecular changes after acute ischemic strokes, ethnic relation, and the prevalence of carotid atherosclerosis.
 Dr. Saha earned his medical degree in 2011 from Holy Family Red Crescent Medical College, Dhaka, Bangladesh.
-He went on to finish his internship from Westchester Medical Center of New York Medical College and subsequently finished his residency in Neurology from University of Texas Health Science Center in Houston, Texas.
+He went on to finish his internship at Westchester Medical Center of New York Medical College and subsequently finished his residency in Neurology from the University of Texas Health Science Center in Houston, Texas.
 Dr. Saha continued his education with a fellowship in Vascular Neurology at Thomas Jefferson University Hospital in Philadelphia, Pennsylvania.

 Beyond his role as a physician, he and his wife Dr. Progga Kapuria were blessed with their first child, a baby girl, Angelina Saha (Riddhi) on August 24th.
 In his spare time, he enjoys running, traveling, trying different cuisines, cooking, being outdoors, and spending time with family.